michelemarri/schema-markup-generator/README.md

 ## Changelog

+### 1.25.0
+- **New**: Option to completely disable all Rank Math schema output
+- **New**: "Disable All Rank Math Schemas" toggle in Integrations → Rank Math Settings
+- **Improved**: When all Rank Math schemas are disabled, SMG handles all structured data exclusively
+- **Improved**: Duplicate prevention and takeover options are disabled when "Disable All" is active

 ### 1.23.0
 - **Fixed**: Course schema now compliant with schema.org specification
 - **Changed**: `instructor`, `courseMode`, and `offers` now correctly placed in `CourseInstance` (not directly on `Course`)